 Is it time to start over?

-Maybe your mortgage is upside down or your medical bills are too much to handle.
+Maybe your credit cards are past-due, your mortgage is upside down or your medical bills are too much to handle.
 Perhaps you lost your job or the economy shut down your small business.
 In these financially troubled times, more people than ever have turned to federal bankruptcy protection to help them get a fresh start.
 A bankruptcy can stop the phone calls from your creditors, stop your wages from being garnished, and put the brakes on a foreclosure.

 Can Bankruptcy help me?

 Bankruptcy is a federal law designed to help people who have too much debt to wipe their slate clean and start over.
-Simply put, if you can’t afford to keep up with your bills, a bankruptcy can get rid of your debts while still allowing the average person to keep a lot or even all of their stuff.
-More importantly, a bankruptcy provides peace of mind, the ability to wake up without a mountain of debt that never gets smaller, without an earnings garnishment hanging over your head, or without a foreclosure looming in the future.
+Simply put, if you can’t afford to keep up with your bills, a bankruptcy can eliminate your debts while still allowing the average person to keep most, if not all, of their personal property.
+More importantly, a bankruptcy provides peace of mind, the ability to wake up without a mountain of debt that never gets smaller, without an earnings garnishment hanging over your head, and without a foreclosure looming in the future.

 Do all of my debts get wiped out in the bankruptcy discharge’?